kristenmb/kristenmb/README.md

 ### Hello!

 ### My name is Kristen Bair, and I am a Software Engineer with a focus on Front-End Development.
-I am looking to find a team/company that values communication, collaboration, and inclusivity and diversity above all else.
-I am hoping to find a team on which I am valued for the perspectives I bring to the table, and given the opportunity to grow.

 [![KB's github stats](https://github-readme-stats.vercel.app/api?username=kristenmb&theme=blue-green)](https://github.com/kristenmb/github-readme-stats)